Kinds-of-Intelligence-CFI/animal-ai/docs/gettingStarted/Launching-AAI.md

 #### Controls in Play Mode

-In play mode, you can switch the camera view and control the agent using the following keyboard commands:
+In play mode, you can switch the camera view and control the agent using the following keyboard commands (Q key only works on Play Mode):

 | Keyboard Key  | Action               |
 | ------------- | -------------------- |